A Walter Ulric Story

 “Do your parents know about this?”
 I inquired.

 “Our parents won’t believe us,” said TJ.

-I sat back in my chair and scratched my beard.
+I leaned back in my chair, scratching my short beard.

 “Why do you want to hire us?” asked Conrad.